chengdongqiang/caudotools/README.md

 The MUSCLES5 was used to align the cluster of orthologous groups.
 The MUSCLES5 by Edgar was cited here:  Muscle5: High-accuracy alignment ensembles enable unbiased assessments of sequence homology and phylogeny.
 Nat Commun, 13, 6968 (2022). https://doi.org/10.1038/s41467-022-34630-w

-The Blastp searches against the NR database were performed for each HMM consensus sequences to make sure the HMM is an effective core orthologous groups.
+The Blastp searches against the the NCBI non-redundant (nr) database (https://ftp.ncbi.nlm.nih.gov/blast/db/) were performed for each HMM consensus sequences to make sure the HMM is an effective core orthologous groups.
 The blastp by ALTSCHUL, et al. was cited here: Basic local alignment search tool.
 J Mol Biol, 215, 403-10 (1990). https://doi.org/10.1016/S0022-2836(05)80360-2

 The GNU parallel was applied for multiple serial command line parallel running.
 The GNU parallel by Ole Tange was cited here: Tange, O. (2021, August 22).
 GNU Parallel 20210822 ('Kabul').
 Zenodo. https://doi.org/10.5281/zenodo.5233953.